bennyross2000/bennyross2000/README.md

 - 👋 Hi, I’m @bennyross2000
 - 👀 I’m interested in data analytics
-- 🌱 I’m currently learning AiCore data analytics bootcamp
+- 🌱 AiCore data analytics bootcamp graduate

 <!---
 bennyross2000/bennyross2000 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.